• appointment@healthcheckbox.com

 Description

-The best surgical procedure is orchiopexy.
+Undescended testicles affect both men and women.
+It occurs due to the absence of one or both testicles in the scrotum.
+This leads to testicular cancer, inguinal hernia, etc, if it is left untreated.
+Orchiopexy surgery is the best option for this problem.
 Its main objective is to move a testicle from the groin and place it into the scrotum.
 This therapy is also responsible for the correction of testicular torsion.
 It is also known as orchidopexy or undescended testicle repair surgery.

-What are testicles?
+What are Testicles?

 The testicles are oval-shaped organs, which make sperm and deliver an important hormone known as testosterone for male reproductive system.
 They mainly originate in the scrotum and extracted from the fibrous layer tissue.
 A doctor must check these body parts for testicular cancer and other symptoms in patients.

-Types
+Types of Orchiopexy

 This surgery is of different types.
 These are as follows:

-• Unilateral orchiopexy: This therapy is mainly useful for the correction of testicles at one side only.
+• Unilateral Orchiopexy: This therapy is mainly useful for the correction of testicles at one side only.

-• Bilateral orchiopexy: The undescended testicles can be corrected on both sides.
+• Bilateral Orchiopexy: The undescended testicles can be corrected on both sides.

-• Standard open inguinal orchiopexy: It involves a groin incision to position a testicle in the scrotum.
+• Standard Open Inguinal Orchiopexy: It involves a groin incision to position a testicle in the scrotum.
 This therapy is mainly applicable for extra-abdominal undescended testicles in patients.

-• Laparoscopic orchiopexy: A doctor performs this usual technique for the treatment of intra-abdominal testicles in a single or multiple stages.
+• Laparoscopic Orchiopexy: A doctor performs this usual technique for the treatment of intra-abdominal testicles in a single or multiple stages.
 It is best suitable for highly palpable or imperceptible testicles.

 The benefits of this procedure are as follows:

-• It places a testicle into the scrotum at a correct position, which aids in reducing injury risk that occur from sports, seat belt, tight clothing etc.
+• It places a testicle into the scrotum at a correct position, which aids in reducing injury risk that occur from sports, seat belt, tight clothing, etc.

 • This method reduces higher risk in children with testicular cancer and provides them a better feeling in their bodies.